agsb/f2u/README.md

       temporary register T (r23:r22)
       temporary register N (r21:r20)
-      register r0 as generic work
+      register r0 as generic scratch
       register r1 as always zero

-      registers r2 to r4 used in interrupts registers r15:14 used by counter of timer interrup, (borrow from flashforth) registers r17:r16 and r19:r18 free
+      registers r2 to r5 used in interrupts registers r2:r3 used by counter of timer interrup, (borrow from flashforth) register r4, constant offset for timer0
+          register r5, preserve sreg
+      registers r6::r19 free

       flash memory from $000 to $FFF ($0000 to $1FFF bytes) sram memory from  $0C0 to $45F (1024 bytes)